dxiai/styleguide/other_index.md

 - Alerts are used to highlight sections of contents, where primary stands for definitions, info general highlights, warning potential elements of errors, danger points to misuse.
 Success stands for best practices.

 - Buttons are used for linking resources.
 Success means other pages, primary means data.
+The file icon indicates an internal link, the download icon is used with data, and the link, or export icon is used with external links.

 <p class="alert alert-warning">hello warning</p>